WNEM-TV: Sports

 WNEM-TV televises regional and national sports from CBS Sports.
-Local sports include games of the Michigan Wolverines and Michigan State Spartans men's basketball teams (via the College Basketball on CBS contract), and Detroit Lions home games against AFC opponents (via the NFL on CBS contract).
-The station is also an affiliate of the Detroit Lions Television Network which airs preseason games.
+Local sports include games of the Michigan Wolverines and Michigan State Spartans via College Basketball on CBS and since 2024, College Football on CBS Sports.
+The station also carries Detroit Lions games selected for the NFL on CBS, traditionally home contests against AFC opponents but since the introduction of crossflexing can include Lions road games or a home game with an NFC opponent.
+The station is an affiliate of the Detroit Lions Television Network which airs preseason games.
 Channel 5 has also televised three home games of the local Ontario Hockey League team the Saginaw Spirit.
 By 2007, WNEM picked up Detroit Pistons games outside of the network agreements for My5 TV.
 In February 2007, WNEM picked up 17 Detroit Tigers games through Fox Sports Detroit's Tigers regional TV network primarily for My5 TV.

 In 2025, WNEM announced a 15-game broadcast agreement with the Great Lakes Loons, the High-A affiliate of the Los Angeles Dodgers.
 Games air on both WNEM and WNEM+.